 How Do I Ask For Pumping Time At Work?

-I know it can be daunting, but you’ll just have to talk to your boss about your pumping time needs and arrange your private room with them.
-You can do this in person, but it’s still perfectly courteous to ask about how you’re going to pump at work in a professionally written email.
+I know it can be daunting, but you’ll have to talk to your boss about your pumping time needs and arrange your private room with them.
+You can do this in person, but it’s still perfectly courteous to ask how you will pump at work in a professionally written email.

-It can feel a little awkward, but just know that any reasonable adult should be understanding of your needs as a nursing mother and what you’re asking for is perfectly normal.
-If they aren’t understanding, you can call the FLSA or receive protection under state law in most cases.
+It can feel awkward but know that any reasonable adult should understand your needs as a nursing mother and that what you’re asking for is perfectly normal.
+If they don’t understand, you can call the FLSA or receive protection under state law in most cases.

 You’ve Got This Momma